fbef0102/L4D1-Server4Dead/README.md

 sm_cvar fps_max                         "0"

 If you're going to adjust your Tickrate above 100, you will run into Boomer Vomit Range issues.
-You will need to add "-frametime 0.037 -frametime_override 0.037" to the launch parameters to resolve this, make sure to place them after the tickrate parameter.
+You will need to add **-frametime 0.037 -frametime_override 0.037** to the launch parameters to resolve this, make sure to place them after the tickrate parameter.

 **Step 4:** Change the Launch Parameters.
   * -console -game left4dead -tickrate 100 +log on +map l4d_vs_airport01_greenhouse +exec server +sv_lan 0